-Most of our high school students also take the the ACT and/or SAT, and many take the Classical Learning Test.
+Most of our high school students also take the the ACT and/or SAT.

 Students with learning differences may be admitted to Paideia provided they meet all regular admissions requirements and are capable of functioning successfully in our classroom setting.
-Under the oversight of our Assessment & Accommodations Program Coordinator (AAPC), Paideia may make certain accommodations to assist these students, provided their learning disabilities have been clearly diagnosed by a licensed and certified education diagnostician.
+Under the oversight of our Accommodations Specialist, Paideia may make certain accommodations to assist these students, provided their learning disabilities have been clearly diagnosed by a licensed and certified education diagnostician.
 Securing a diagnosis will be the responsibility of the parents.
 The parents may also be responsible, financial and otherwise, for providing any and all special equipment, supplies, and tutors needed to accommodate the student.

 Paideia reserves the right to decline any accommodation to a student with a diagnosed learning disability.

-Our students receive weekly instruction in specials including music, art or theatre, and P.E.
-Upper School students also participate in intramural activities through their halls.
+Our students receive weekly instruction in specials including music, band, art, theatre, and physical education/intramural activities.

-Upper School students in 7th-12th grade will need access to a computer with an internet connection and a printer at home.
+Students in our School of Logic & Rhetoric (7th-12th grades) will need access to a computer with an internet connection and a printer at home.
 These students may bring their own device (Chromebook, laptop, or tablet) to school to allow for classroom writing, research, and collaborating as directed by the faculty.
 Any other student use of electronic devices, including cell phones and smart watches, is prohibited on campus during school hours.

 Technology is not heavily integrated into the Paideia curriculum.

-Parents of students in Kindergarten through 3rd grade may select a 3-day university schedule option to attend classes at Paideia on Monday, Wednesday, and Friday, and do school work at home on Tuesdays and Thursdays.
-Teachers will send home lesson plans and assignment packets for these work-at-home days.
-The packets are parent-friendly and contain all of the instructions, assignments, and details for the day’s work which mirrors the 5-day students’ day in the classroom.
-Parents of younger children need to work hands-on with their children during this time, while parents of older students may act more as monitors since these students are expected to work independently.
-Typically younger students have four hours of work to complete each Tuesday and Thursday, while older students may have up to six or seven hours of work these days.
+Parents of students in Kindergarten may select a 3-day university schedule option to attend classes at Paideia on Monday, Wednesday, and Friday, and do school at home on Tuesdays and Thursdays.
+Teachers will provide lesson plans and assignment packets for these work-at-home days.
+The packets are parent-friendly and contain all of the instructions and assignments which mirror the activites taking place in the classroom.
+Parents will need to be hands-on with their children during this time, with some monitored independent work time as well.
+At-home students will typically take about four hours to complete their packet each day.
 Specials classes (art, music, and PE) scheduled on Tu/Th for the 5-day students do not have at-home work.
 Parents may wish to supplement by adding their own activities in these areas.

 After you become familiar with our school via our website, the next step is to schedule a school visit.
 From there our admissions staff will explain the procedure and direct you to the online application.

 This is really where we learn more about you and your child and can have deeper conversations with you about whether or not this is a good mutual fit.
-Our online portal guides you through the paperwork.
-Upon receipt of your completed application, the school office will contact you to schedule a student assessment and family interview with our headmaster.
+Our online portal guides you through the necessary forms.
+Upon receipt of your completed application, the school office will contact you to schedule a student assessment and family interview with our Head of School.
 The application doesn’t lock you in – it simply opens the door to explore this option more fully.

 Many parents are concerned about the transition, but we find that most transfer students adjust readily to the new approach and new curriculum.
 Although some encounter challenges with the higher standards, the school takes a reasonable approach to new students, allowing them ample opportunity to adjust and catch up as needed.
 When asked about their experience, transfer students report that their teachers and classmates are very supportive and will help them as needed.